← All workflows

 What is the difference between an advance directive and a POLST?

 An advance directive is a legal planning document that appoints a healthcare agent and expresses values, while a POLST is a clinician-signed medical order that translates preferences into immediately actionable instructions.
-CaseMark's AI comparison clearly explains these distinctions in plain language suitable for clients.
+CaseMark generates a clear, structured comparison covering all key distinctions.

 Yes.
-When you specify the state(s) of residence, CaseMark tailors the comparison to include jurisdiction-specific requirements for witness and notary rules, POLST program names (POLST, MOLST, POST), and applicable statutes.
-Without a state specified, it produces a general educational comparison.
+When you specify the state(s) of residence, CaseMark tailors the comparison to reflect jurisdiction-specific requirements for witnessing, notarization, clinician signatures, and POLST program names (POLST, MOLST, POST, etc.).

 Related